 Evapotranspiration deficit [mm]

 The evapotranspiration deficit is the number of millimeters of water per week your crop missed to achieve the maximum evapotranspiration (and growth).
-Evapotranspiration deficit is the difference between the actual evapotranspiration and the potential evapotranspiration.
+Evapotranspiration deficit is the difference between the potential evapotranspiration and the actual evapotranspiration.
 It reflects the crop`s shortfall in what it can potentially achieve under ideal conditions.
 It is an indicator of plant water stress.
 Evapotranspiration deficit does not necessarily to be zero during the entire growing season.
 As a farmer you know exactly when you can apply stress and when not.
 The evapotranspiration deficit helps you to apply water stress and save water when needed, for example to control the vigour of your vines at critical growth stages.You can find more information on using the Evapotranspiration Deficit in the March 2015 newsletter.